EricssonResearch/dnt/doc/oam.md

 * ping[@if] <stream:mep-start> <mep-stop/mip/any> <level> [-r] [-o] [-i <interval>] [-n <count>] [-t <ttl>]
 * rping[@if] <remote stream:mep-stop/mip> <stream:mep-start> <mep-stop/mip/any> <level> [-r] [-o] [-i <interval>] [-n <count>] [-t <ttl>]

+The **ping** command sends a ping request inside a stream, and the responder will send a ping reply out-of-bound to the OAM return interface.
+The **rping** command on an *originator* node is sent to the *initiator* node, which in turn will send a normal ping request to the given target.

-For rping, the @if parameter refers the interface at the initiator node.
-It is not possible to specify other OAM interface at the remote node, the default OAM interface will be used.
+If **@if** parameter specifies the OAM return interface for *ping/rping/rlist*, where the reply will be sent by the responder.
+If unspecified, the default OAM return interface will be used.
+For rping, the @if parameter refers to the interface at the originator node.

+It is also possible to specify an IP address and port instead of the name of a return interface, if e.g. one is using a central report collection server.
+The accepted formats are: IPv4, IPv4:port, IPv6, [IPv6], [IPv6]:port.
+The port defaults to 6634.

 ## OAM message formats